-During the Northeast Monsoon, much of the central coastal plain sinks beneath murky floodwaters.
+During the Northeast Monsoon, much of the central coastal plain sinks beneath dark floodwaters.
 The primary means of traveling cross-country during the rainy season is atop the narrow footpaths along the paddy dikes or over the elevated roadways that link one hamlet to another.

 In the Mekong Delta, villages stand on the elevated lands next to dredged waterways or atop the high natural bank lines of rivers.
 But along the coastal plain, settlement patterns are more haphazard.
-Some villages can be found at the mouths of rivers, some have been built next to shallow estuaries, and others lie astride ancient trails.
+Some villages are located at the mouths of rivers, some have been built next to shallow estuaries, and others lie astride ancient trails.
 Unlike in the Mekong Delta, where the number of suitable village sites is restricted by the availability of elevated land, in the coastal plain there are fewer geographical or environmental limitations on the location of villages.

 In the 1960s and 1970s, the coastal plain was not as densely populated as the Mekong Delta, but it did have more people than the plateau country of the Central Highlands.
 In 1970, the average population density in the coastal districts of Binh Dinh Province stood at 520 people per square mile.
 Another heavily populated coastal district surrounded the imperial city of Hue.

 During the French colonial era, engineers laid down a railroad the length of the coastal plain, linking Hanoi to Saigon.
-Colonial Route (RC) 1 paralleled the railroad line.
+Colonial Route (RC) 1 paralleled the rail line.
 The French also built highways connecting the coastal port cities with interior towns.
-RC 11 linked Nha Trang to Da Lat via Phan Rang, RC 19 connected Qui Nhon to Pleiku, and RC 9 tied Danang with Laos via Hue and Quang Tri City.
-The French roads into the interior carried the wealth of the Central Highlands and lowland plains to the coast for export to France.
-For example, the coffee grown on French-owned plantations around Pleiku travelled down RC 19 to Qui Nhon.
+Colonial Route 11 linked Nha Trang to Da Lat via Phan Rang, RC 19 connected Qui Nhon to Pleiku, and RC 9 tied Danang with Laos via Hue and Quang Tri City.
+The French roads into the interior carried the wealth of the Central Highlands and coastal plain to the region’s seaports for export to France.
+For instance, the coffee grown on French-owned plantations around Pleiku traveled down RC 19 to Qui Nhon.
 Once there, longshoremen packed the coffee on board ocean-going freighters for shipment to the home country or to another colonial possession within the French empire.

 A number of east-flowing rivers, which drain down from the Central Highlands, divide the coastal plain.
 Several of these rivers experience regular flooding along their lower reaches during the Northeast Monsoon, including the Ben Hai, Cua Viet, and Perfume.

 The Vietnamese coastal plain is crowded with people, cluttered with hedgerows, rice paddies, dikes, ditches, and tree-shrouded hamlets, and is frequently filled to the brim with monsoonal runoff.
-During the American War, the natural and built environments of the coastal plain hampered U.S. mobility, limited the killing power of U.S. weaponry, and contributed to the Vietcong’s protracted war strategy.
+During the Vietnam War, the natural and built environments of the coastal plain hampered U.S. mobility, limited the killing power of U.S. weaponry, and contributed to the Vietcong’s protracted war strategy.